Wake Up Carolina to host remembrance vigil in honor of Overdose Awareness Day

 If you’re looking to honor a lost loved one during Monday night’s remembrance vigil, you’re asked to go to the Mount Pleasant Town Hall to write that person’s name down so they can be recognized during Monday night’s luminary honoring.

-The second annual ‘Light the Way for Hope Overdose Awareness Event’ will kick off at 7 p.m. with Narcan training, followed by a remembrance vigil.
+The second annual ‘Light the Way for Hope Overdose Awareness Event’ will kick off at Monday at 7 p.m. with Narcan training, followed by a remembrance vigil.

 To learn more about Wake Up Carolina’s efforts, click here or you can reach them by phone via call or text at 843-620-1568.